dest1n1s/raddar/README.md

 - Install `libtorch`.
 You can follow the instructions in [tch-rs](https://github.com/LaurentMazare/tch-rs/blob/main/README.md#getting-started).

-- (On Windows) Check if your rust use a MSVC-based toolchain.
-The GNU toolchain could not successfully compile `torch-sys`.
+- (Only on Windows) Check if you are using a MSVC-based toolchain.
+The GNU toolchain can NOT successfully compile `torch-sys` on Windows.
 You can check the current toolchain by running

   ```shell
   rustup toolchain list